AbdulFeroz12/ELiteTech_Intern_REAL-TIME-COLLABORATIVE-DOCUMENT-EDITOR/README.md

-# Pro Docs Editor with Chat
+# REAL TIME COLLABORATIVE DOCUMENT EDITOR

 A lightweight and feature-rich online document editor with **real-time chat**, built with **React** and **Node.js**, designed for creating, editing, and collaborating on documents seamlessly.